johnkou97/model/README.md

    * or Freq_dom.ipynb
 1. Run Results.ipynb

-The folder tid_def contains results from the analysis using scripts from https://github.com/johnkou97/pyTOVpp
+The folder tid_def contains the results from the analysis using scripts from https://github.com/johnkou97/pyTOVpp